makerdao/governance-manual/core-units/core-units.md

 Budgets are submitted during a budget submission window, which occur in the March, June, September and November governance cycles.

 The components of a Core Unit Budget proposal are:
-- **Budget Term**: Can be no longer than 12 months.
+- **Budget Term**: Describes the duration of the budget, which can be no longer than 12 months.
-- **Value**: Explanation of how this budget leads to revenue growth or the potential for improved operational efficiency for MakerDAO.
+- **Value**: Explains how this budget leads to revenue growth or the potential for improved operational efficiency for MakerDAO.
-- **Roadmap**: Timeline for specific deliverables over the course of the Budget Term.
+- **Roadmap**: Provides a timeline for specific deliverables over the course of the Budget Term.
-- **Breakdown**: List of expenses by type, disclose full-time equivalent headcount.
+- **Breakdown**: Lists expenses by type, discloses full-time equivalent headcount.
-- **Contingency Planning**: Describe how the core unit will cease operations in the event of offboarding.
+- **Contingency Planning**: Describes how the core unit will cease operations in the event of offboarding.
 - **Budget Implementation**: Defines when and how the Core Unit Facilitators will receive the funds that make up their budget.

 ### Facilitator(s)